Boxer Rebellion: Intensifying crisis

 On 11 June, the first Boxer was seen in the Peking Legation Quarter.
-The German Minister Clemens von Ketteler and German soldiers captured a Boxer boy and inexplicably executed him.
-In response, thousands of Boxers burst into the walled city of Beijing that afternoon and burned many of the Christian churches and cathedrals in the city, burning some victims alive.
+On 12 June, the German Minister Clemens von Ketteler assaulted a suspected Boxer who fled and captured a suspected Boxer boy in the cart, who would be later reportedly killed on 16 June, alledgedly by Kettler in a fit of rage.
+In response to the incident on 12th, thousands of Boxers burst into the walled city of Beijing that afternoon and burned many of the Christian churches and cathedrals in the city, burning some victims alive.
 American and British missionaries took refuge in the Methodist Mission, and an attack there was repulsed by US Marines.
 The soldiers at the British Embassy and German legations shot and killed several Boxers.
 The Kansu Braves and Boxers, along with other Chinese, then attacked and killed Chinese Christians around the legations in revenge for foreign attacks on Chinese.
+Foreign legation guards shot indiscriminately at Chinese with no effort to distinguish Boxers from uninvolved city residents.

+During the intensive phase of the Boxer Uprising, the interim government of Macau stressed the need for reinforcements from Portugal.
+Telegraphic messages sent from Macau to Lisbon in June 1900 reported the situation in China and called for additional arms and recruitment of militia.
+An expeditionary force later arrived in Macau in August under Major António de Varnhagen Moraes Bessa.
+It comprised a company of 300 gunners, a battery with six Krupp artillery pieces and three Hotchkiss guns, as well as medical and administrative personnel.
+In July, an incident at the Portas do Cerco resulted in two days of exchange of fire between the Portuguese and Chinese garrisons across the frontier, although neither side moved troops across it.
+Portuguese property in northern China was also damaged during the uprising, including the library of the Portuguese consulate in Tianjin.
+Compensation was raised during the Boxer Protocol negotiations but was ultimately omitted from the final treaty.